The Hunchback of Notre Dame (1939 film)

 The Hunchback of Notre Dame is a 1939 American romantic drama film starring Charles Laughton and Maureen O'Hara.
 Directed by William Dieterle and produced by Pandro S. Berman, the film is based on Victor Hugo's 1831 novel.
-The film is also noted for being the first film ever shown at the Cannes Film Festival before the festival was postponed due to World War II.
+The film is also noted for being the only film shown at the newly established Cannes Film Festival; the rest of the festival was cancelled due to the start of World War II.

 Plot

 In Paris during the late Middle Ages, Louis XI, the King of France, and his Chief Justice of Paris, Jehan Frollo, visit a printing shop.
-Frollo is determined to do everything in his power to protect Paris from anything he sees as evil, including the printing press and gypsies.
+Frollo is determined to do everything in his power to protect Paris from anything he sees as evil, including the printing press and Romani.
 That day is Paris' annual celebration, the Feast of Fools.
 Pierre Gringoire, a poor street poet, does a play in front of an audience until it is interrupted by Clopin, the King of the Beggars.
 Esmeralda, a young gypsy girl, is seen dancing in front of an audience of people.
-Quasimodo, the hunchback and bell ringer of Notre Dame Cathedral, is crowned the King of Fools until Frollo catches up to him and takes him back to the church.
+Quasimodo, the deaf hunchback and bell ringer of Notre Dame Cathedral, is crowned the King of Fools until Frollo catches up to him and takes him back to the church.

 Esmeralda is caught by a guard and seeks safety in Notre Dame.
-She prays to the Virgin Mary to help her fellow gypsies only to be confronted by Frollo, who accuses her of being a heathen.
+She prays to the Virgin Mary to help her fellow Romani but is then confronted by Frollo, who accuses her of being a heathen.
 Frollo then takes her up to the bell tower where they encounter Quasimodo.
 As she runs away from the hunchback, Frollo commands Quasimodo to chase after her and kidnap her.
 Gringoire witnesses all this, and calls out to Captain Phoebus and his guards, who capture Quasimodo just in time and save Esmeralda.
 Quasimodo is sentenced to be lashed in the square and publicly humiliated afterwards.
 He asks the Parisian townspeople for water, which Esmeralda gives him.